resthub/resthub.org/backbone-stack.rst

 Always specify the context for event binding
 --------------------------------------------

-In order to allow automatic cleanup when the View is removed, you should always specify the context when binding models or collection events :
+In order to allow automatic cleanup when the View is removed, you should always specify the context when binding models or collection events:

 .. code-block:: javascript

-    // BAD : no context specified - event bindings won't be cleaned when the view is removed Todos.on('all', this.render);
+    // BAD: no context specified - event bindings won't be cleaned when the view is removed Todos.on('all', this.render);

-    // GOOD : context will allow automatic cleanup when the view is removed Todos.on('all', this.render, this);
+    // GOOD: context will allow automatic cleanup when the view is removed Todos.on('all', this.render, this);

 You should also specify the model or collection attribute of your View to make it work.